avermeulen/QUnitSeed/README.md

 To run the tests open the ```test-setup.html``` file in a browser.

-##Gulp
+##Run tests from the terminal

+You can run your QUnit tests from the terminal using gulp.

-Gulp is like SBT.
-A build tool for Javascript, http://gulpjs.com/, - to run it one need node & npm installed.
+Gulp is a build tool for Javascript (@dave w - thinkSBT), http://gulpjs.com/, to run it one need node & npm installed.

 To install gulp, execute this command in the terminal: